NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/00_guidance.md

   on Anubis if you don't have a development machine that can run the required tooling.

+* For a personal computing environment, the required tools across all the labs are the following:

+  * cmake

+  * verilator

+  * git

+  * curl

+  * zip, unzip

+  * tar

 * Labs are intended to be run and completed in their own directory/repository.
   If a lab requires you to clone an existing repository and work inside it, that will be noted in the instructions.